Wright Brothers National Memorial

-Wright Brothers National Memorial, located in Kill Devil Hills, North Carolina, commemorates the first successful, sustained, powered flights in a heavier-than-air machine.
-From 1900 to 1903, Wilbur and Orville Wright came here from Dayton, Ohio, based on information from the U.S. Weather Bureau about the area's steady winds.
+Wright Brothers National Memorial (originally the Kill Devil Hill Monument), located in Kill Devil Hills, North Carolina, commemorates Wright Flyer; the first successful, sustained, powered flights in a heavier-than-air machine.
+From 1900 to 1903, Wilbur and Orville Wright came to North Carolina from Dayton, Ohio, based on information from the U.S. Weather Bureau about the area's steady winds.
 They also valued the privacy provided by this location, which in the early twentieth century was remote from major population centers.

-Administrative history
+History

 Authorized as Kill Devil Hill Monument on March 2, 1927, it was transferred from the War Department to the National Park Service on August 10, 1933.
 Congress renamed it and designated it a national memorial on December 4, 1953.
 As with all historic areas administered by the National Park Service, the national memorial was listed on the National Register of Historic Places on October 15, 1966.
 The memorial's visitor center, designed by Ehrman Mitchell and Romaldo Giurgola, was designated a National Historic Landmark on January 3, 2001.
 The memorial is co-managed with two other Outer Banks parks, Fort Raleigh National Historic Site and Cape Hatteras National Seashore.

 Exhibits and features

 The field and hangar

 The Wrights made four flights from level ground near the base of the hill on December 17, 1903, in the Wright Flyer, following three years of gliding experiments from atop this and other nearby sand dunes.
-It is possible to walk along the actual routes of the four flights, with small monuments marking their starts and finishes.
+The starts and finishes of the routes of the four flights are marked with small monuments.
 Two wooden sheds, based on historic photographs, recreate the world's first airplane hangar and the brothers' living quarters.

 Visitor Center

-The Visitor Center is home to a museum featuring models and actual tools and machines used by the Wright brothers during their flight experiments including a reproduction of the wind tunnel used to test wing shapes and a portion of the engine used in the first flight.
-In one wing of the Visitor Center is a life-size replica of the Wright brothers' 1903 Wright Flyer, the first powered heavier-than-air aircraft in history to achieve controlled flight (the original being displayed at the National Air and Space Museum in Washington D.C.).
-A full-scale model of the Brothers' 1902 glider is also present, having been constructed under the direction of Orville Wright himself.
-Adorning the walls of the glider room are portraits and photographs of other flight pioneers throughout history.
+The Visitor Center is home to a museum featuring models and the tools and machines used by the Wright brothers during their flight experiments including, a reproduction of the wind tunnel used to test wing shapes and a portion of the engine used in the first flight.
+In one wing of the Visitor Center is a life-sized replica of the Wright brothers' 1903 Wright Flyer, the first powered heavier-than-air aircraft to achieve controlled flight (the original being displayed at the National Air and Space Museum in Washington D.C.).
+A full-scale model of the brothers' 1902 glider is also present, having been constructed under the direction of Orville Wright.
+On the walls of the glider room are portraits and photographs of other flight pioneers throughout history.

-The visitor center's Modern design was a departure from the National Park Service's earlier, more traditional buildings, and was built as part of its "Mission 66" modernization and expansion program.
-As the first major building of that effort, it was a high-profile success, bringing critical notice for its Modern design and launching the careers of its designers.
+The visitor center's modern design was a departure from the National Park Service's earlier, more traditional buildings, and was built as part of its "Mission 66" modernization and expansion program.
+As the first major building of that effort, it was a high-profile success, bringing critical notice for its modern design and launching the careers of its designers.
 It was designated a National Historic Landmark in 1975 for its architecture and its importance to the Park Service's program.